 In 1989, I ordered my first computer specifically for the purpose of databasing our genealogy.
 I started with Personal Ancestry File and an IBM-compatible 386MHz system.
 After I got it set up I immediately set about transferring all the names, dates, and locations from the binder into the database, working around the clock on several weekend nights.
 At that point I recall I had a little over 1,000 known relatives.

 Until dial-up modem became prevalent I wrote lots of letters to relatives to gather information and compare notes.
 During the bulletin board system (BBS) days, I started dabbling with posting surname lists.
 Then, in 1990, dial-up modem really opened up email collaboration with others and my database began to multiply.
 Finally, I launched this website, originally hosted on GeoCities, in 1997.
 As of August 2012, I have nearly 13,700 relatives logged going back as far as 13 generations and 400 years on a few lines!

 After 20 years of service in the Air Force I retired and now work for the federal government.
-I am married to YI Chong-ok from Suweon, Korea, and have one daughter, Karen, age 20, and her year-old son Hunter.
+I am married to YI Chong-ok from Suweon, Korea, and have one daughter, Karen, age 22, and her 3-year-old son Hunter.

-My genealogy consists of Gold Rushers of English, Scottish, German, and perhaps a little Native American descent, as well as Italian-Swiss and Polish immigrants who all converged on Northern California.
+Our genealogy consists of Gold Rushers of English, Scottish, German, and perhaps a little Native American descent, as well as Northern Italian, Italian-Swiss, and Polish immigrants who all converged on Northern California.

 So what kind of a mutt does all this make me?
 As Grandma says, we're "Heinz 57," but to break it down a little...